 To keep your reusable air filter clean, remove it every one to three months and wash it thoroughly to remove accumulated dust, irritants, and contaminants.
 Check if a washable filter is dirty - usually they are covered by a layer of dirt or dust.
 Cleaning reusable filters is a simple process, but neglecting this can lead to a restriction of air flow as dirt accumulates inside the filter.
 Disposable air filters are made of soft mesh and other flexible materials that simply can't withstand the wear and tear of a good wash.

 They work best for filtering particles that are visible or invisible to the naked eye; 0.5 microns or more.
 When a filter becomes so clogged that it is difficult for air to pass through it, hot air can cause the heat exchanger to overheat.
 Over time, air filters become so clogged with smaller particles captured that their efficiency will decrease.
 New air filters can be purchased at home improvement stores or your local HVAC contractor, and if you're not comfortable with home maintenance, you can even have your HVAC repair technician do it safely for you.

 Even if you're lucky and mold doesn't form, a damp air filter isn't exactly good at trapping contaminants.
-Mold that grows inside the filters inside the air conditioner creates the possibility for spores to travel through the ducts.
-In addition to the process being inefficient, placing a wet filter inside an air conditioning system is counterproductive.
 Keeping an air conditioning filter clean and functional is one of the keys to keeping any commercial building safe from dirty air.